Regine at the Theater: Synopsis and reception

-The concert opened with Velasquez, accompanied by the piano, singing the first verses of the show tune "I Am What I Am" from the musical La Cage aux Folles.
+Throughout the four-day concert series, modified setlists were used.
+The concert opened with Velasquez, accompanied by a piano, singing the first verses of the show tune "I Am What I Am" from the musical La Cage aux Folles.
 The number continued with "The Heat Is On in Saigon" and "Singin' in the Rain" alternately mashed into the track, incorporating the chorus lines.
 She followed this with a performance of the West Side Story's "Somewhere".
 She then performed a medley of the Broadway musical themes: "I Don't Know How to Love Him" from Jesus Christ Superstar, "What I Did for Love" from A Chorus Line, and "Someone like You" from Jekyll & Hyde.
-Next she performed My Fair Lady's "I Could Have Danced All Night", before continuing with a medley of songs from Miss Saigon.
+Next she performed My Fair Lady's "I Could Have Danced All Night", before continuing with a medley of songs from Miss Saigon as a duet with Jona Viray, who alternated with Aicelle Santos on each weekend.
 She then sang the ballad "Still Hurting" from The Last Five Years and performed the hit "Halik" from the Filipino musical Rak of Aegis backed by a choir.
 The next segment saw Velasquez's rendition of the show tune "Tomorrow" from the musical Annie.
 A performance of songs from Wicked closed the first half of the show.

-The next act opened with a performance of the title tune "The Phantom of the Opera" with Raul Mitra.
+After an intermission, the second act opened with a performance of the title tune "The Phantom of the Opera" with Raul Mitra.
 This was followed by a rendition of the Sunset Boulevard track "As If We Never Said Goodbye" and "Corner of the Sky" from Pippin.
 The set list continued with a medley of songs from the 1995 Filipino musical Noli Me Tángere, where Velasquez was joined by Audie Gemora who starred opposite her in the production.
 "Fame" was performed after that, before transitioning to the Les Misérables solo "On My Own".
 She then performed Stephen Sondheim's "Send In the Clowns".
 The closing act saw Velasquez singing The Sound of Music theme "Climb Ev'ry Mountain".
 She returned onstage and ended the show with an encore performance of the torch songs from the musical Dreamgirls.

 The concerts were met with positive responses from critics, who praised the show's theme and Velasquez's vocal abilities.
 Vladimir Bunoan of ABS-CBNnews.com deemed it an excellent production and commended the singer's vocal talents.
 He appreciated how much work went into preparing for the show.
 He further remarked: "Musical director Raul Mitra made sure to maximize Velasquez's vocal range with punishing arrangements and modulations such that the singer self-deprecatingly said that this is the most tiring show she has done."
 Bunoan concluded that, "Velasquez has always been affecting when she plays around with dynamics ... while the high notes were well applauded by her fans, [she] was actually more affecting in the quieter songs."
 Nerisa Almo writing for the Philippine Entertainment Portal noted that the highlights of the night, aside from the singer's vocal prowess; the dynamic between Velasquez and her fans.